ShahidKollam/Shahidkollam/README.md

-# Hi there! 👋 I'm Shahid M, a MERN Stack Developer from Kollam, Kerala
+# Hi there! 👋 I'm Shahid M, a MERN Stack Developer.

 🌟 Self-taught developer with a passion for exploring the ever-evolving realm of technology.
 I enjoy delving into new and exciting projects that challenge my skills and push me to learn more.
 I am constantly experimenting with new technologies to stay up-to-date with industry trends and developments, and I am always eager to take on new challenges and opportunities to grow as a developer.